Tykky/Raytracer/Documentation/rst/tests.rst

 `codecov.io <https://codecov.io/>`_ from Travis.

-Unit tests that are currently implemented are straight forward.
+Unit tests that are currently implemented are straightforward.
 Most of them use pre-calculated values which are then compared against the code.